• Skip to primary navigation

 %Posto Mangsho Debjanir Rannaghar

 My mother, on the other hand, makes a bit of tangy Posto Mangsho which obviously is not an everyday recipe.
-Mutton is not something I cook on a regular basis.
+Mutton is not something I cook regularly.
 This is the reason I prefer to follow Maa's recipe to make Bengali Mutton Curry cooked with Poppy Seed Paste.

 %Posto Mangsho Recipe